Cheryl-Lau/nbodyacc/README.md

 Installation
 -------------

-To get a copy, fork to create a clone then enter the following into your terminal: \
+To get a copy, fork to create a clone in your github then enter the following into your terminal: \
 `git clone https://github.com/USERNAME/nbodyacc.git`

 It is recommended to add the following lines into your .bashrc or .bash-profile: \